What is a Histotechnologist or Histologic Technician?

 - Histotechnologist Supervisor

-- Histologic Technician
+- Histologic Aide

-Job Demand for Histotechnologists and Histologic Technicians
+Are There Job Opportunities for Histotechnologists and Histologic Technicians?

 In 2016, there was an estimated number of 171,400 jobs in the United States for Histotechnologist or Histologic Technician.
 New jobs are being produced at a rate of 11.6% which is above the national average.
 The Bureau of Labor Statistics predicts 19,800 new jobs for Histotechnologist or Histologic Technician by 2026.
 There will be an estimated 12,900 positions for Histotechnologist or Histologic Technician per year.